helioborges/resume/README.md

 rails server
 ```

 * Check seeds.rb to select what stuff you want to initially seed.
-It creates the basic resume profile and admin user.

 * You can also change the credentials by typing: